 Just because you’re trying to save cash doesn’t mean you can’t enjoy one of Manhattan’s pricier hoods.

 9 a.m.: People-watch with pastries.
-Next door to its red-carpeted cousin Cipriani 42nd Street, the basement-level Cipriani Le Specialità serves up delicious mini-pastries for $1 apiece.
+Next door to its red-carpeted cousin Cipriani 42nd Street, the basement-level Cipriani Le Specialità serves up delicious mini-pastries starting at $1 apiece.
 Grab a sidewalk table in the summer and watch the natives trample each other as they rush off to work.

 1 p.m.: Pick up some street grub.
-On Sixth Avenue and 53rd Street, jump in line at Halal Chicken and Gyro, a food cart so good it has its own Website.
+On Sixth Avenue and 53rd Street, jump in line at Halal Chicken and Gyro, a food cart so good it has its own website.
 Order what the nearby office workers do: a $5 halal chicken gyro to go.
-For vegetarians, there’s an excellent no-name falafel stand right across the street.

 4 p.m.: Dust off for high art.
 Wipe off the dirt before you get to the Museum of Modern Art, about six blocks south of Central Park between Fifth and Sixth Avenues.
-The museum’s totally free on Fridays from 4 p.m. to 8 p.m.
-(The most famous namesPicasso, Van Gogh, Pollock, etc.are on the fifth floor.)
-If it’s not Friday, continue two blocks south to Saint Patrick’s, the largest Gothic cathedral in the country.
+The museum is totally free on Fridays from 4 p.m. to 8 p.m.
+(The most famous namesPicasso, Van Gogh, etc.are on the fifth floor.)
+If it’s not Friday, continue two blocks south to Saint Patrick’s Cathedral, the largest Gothic cathedral in the country.
 The white marble architecture, stained-glass windows, crypts, and sculptures are always free and open until 8:45 p.m.

-8 p.m.: Attend the Carnegie Hall concert you bought tickets for earlier.
+8 p.m.: Attend the Carnegie Hall concert you bought tickets to earlier.

 10 p.m.: Enjoy a repast after the performance.
-For a late-night bite after the concert, skip the often-overpriced theater district and head further west to once-gritty, now-hopping Hell’s Kitchen.
-The restaurant Kashkaval looks like a quaint wine-and-cheese shop from the street, but inside it’s a rustic hideaway where you can sop up deliciously stinky fondue for only $12.
+For a late-night bite, skip the often-overpriced theater district and head further west to once-gritty, now-hopping Hell’s Kitchen.
+The restaurant Kashkaval looks like a quaint wine-and-cheese shop from the street, but inside it’s a rustic hideaway where you can sop up deliciously stinky fondue for around $14.

 11:30 p.m.: Double your drinking dollars.
 For a nightcap, walk east to Sixth Avenue and order two-for-one martinis (offered from 5 p.m. to last call) at Pazza Notte.